 Post-Processing Storage

 Store finished loofah in grades.
 This makes packaging orders faster—grab from the appropriate bin rather than sorting through mixed inventory.
+See our complete storage guide for more details.

 Scaling to Commercial Production